RPT-COLUMN-Funds exit zinc but is it just a strategic retreat? Andy Home

 By Andy Home

-LONDON, June 8 What's up with zinc?
+LONDON, June 8 (Reuters) - What's up with zinc?
 Or maybe the question should be, what's down with zinc?

 London Metal Exchange (LME) zinc was trading just shy of $3,000 per tonne as recently as late February.
 At one stage on Wednesday it hit a seven-month low of $2,427.50 and has since staged only a half-hearted recovery to $2,480.00.